-- L. 1972, C. 664, Sec.
-2; L. 1981, C. 846, Sec.
-15. - § 71-1303.
-Subpoenas, testimony and enforcement thereof - 1.
-To aid in the administration of article 23, the commissioner or any person designated by him may issue subpoenas in his name requiring the attendance and giving of testimony by witnesses and the production of books, papers and other evidence for any hearing, proceeding or investigation conducted or to be conducted by or before the department.
+Sec.
+71-1303.
+Subpoenas, testimony and enforcement thereof

+1. To aid in the administration of article 23, the commissioner or any person designated by him may issue subpoenas in his name requiring the attendance and giving of testimony by witnesses and the production of books, papers and other evidence for any hearing, proceeding or investigation conducted or to be conducted by or before the department.
 Service of such a subpoena, enforcement of obedience thereto, and punishment for disobedience thereof shall be had as and in the manner provided by the civil practice law and rules relating to enforcement of any subpoena issued by a board or committee except that in the case of hearings, proceedings or investigations before or conducted by the department neither the holder of a permit or lease issued pursuant to article 23, nor an employee of such permit holder or lessee, nor an officer or stockholder in a permittee or lessee corporation, when required to attend as a witness, shall be entitled to any subpoena fee or mileage.
 Any member of the department or any person who may be designated hereunder by the department to hold hearings may administer oaths to witnesses.
 The department also may provide for the taking of depositions of witnesses for the purpose of any such hearing.
 In such case such officer, employee or other person may administer oaths to the witnesses whose depositions are to be taken.
-Each deposition shall be reduced to writing and subscribed by the deponent. - 2.
-The provisions of this section shall apply only to the administration of article 23. - L. 1972, C. 664, Sec.
-2; L. 1981, C. 846, Sec.
-16. - § 71-1305.
-Offenses - It shall be unlawful for any person to: - 1.
-Waste oil or gas. - 2.
+Each deposition shall be reduced to writing and subscribed by the deponent.

+2. The provisions of this section shall apply only to the administration of article 23.

+Sec.
+71-1305.
+Offenses

+It shall be unlawful for any person to:

+- 1. Waste oil or gas. - 2.
 Violate any of the provisions of or fail to perform any duty imposed by article 23 of this chapter or any rule or regulation promulgated thereunder or any order or condition of any permit of the department made pursuant thereto. - 3.
 Abandon a mine without the approval of the department before all affected land has been reclaimed.
 A mine shall be considered as abandoned when mining and reclamation activities shall cease on land affected by mining without prior notification to the department or without describing such cessation in a mined land use plan approved by the department. - 4.
-Commence operations for the drilling of a well for oil or gas, or an intake well, or for the storage of oil or gas or solution mining without first giving the department notice of intention to drill or obtaining a permit from the department as required. - 5.
-Abandon any oil, gas or salt well without first notifying the department. - 6.
-Store gas underground in any manner, unless the storage operator has received such right by grant, lease or other agreement or is operating in compliance with section 23-1301 of this chapter and is authorized to maintain condemnation proceedings pursuant to section 23-1303 of this chapter. - L. 1981, C. 846, Sec.
-17.
+Commence operations for the drilling or redrilling of a well for oil or gas or solution mining, or an intake well, or for the storage of oil or gas without first obtaining a permit from the department as required. - 5.
+Abandon any oil, gas or solution mining well, or an intake well, or a well for the storage of oil or gas without first obtaining a permit from the department. - 6.
+Store gas underground in any manner, unless the storage operator has received such right by grant, lease or other agreement or is operating in compliance with section 23-1301 of this chapter and is authorized to maintain condemnation proceedings pursuant to section 23-1303 of this chapter.

+Sec.
 71-1307.
 Sanctions